-The Company's Audit Committee is comprised of three directors, Thomas A. McKeever (Chair), Louis G. Montpellier and Michael D. McInnis.
-As defined in NI 52-110, Louis G. Montpellier and Michael McInnis, are "independent".
+The Company's Audit Committee is comprised of three directors, Thomas A. McKeever, Louis G. Montpellier (Chair) and Victor Lazarovici.
+As defined in NI 52-110, Louis G. Montpellier and Victor Lazarovici are "independent".
 Each Audit Committee member possesses education or experience that is relevant for the performance of their responsibilities as Audit Committee members, and is financially literate.
 Thomas A. McKeever has over 40 years of business experience in the global metals and mining industry.
 Louis G. Montpellier has been a lawyer since 1981 and has worked exclusively in the capital markets as counsel to emerging issuers and listed public companies engaged in mineral exploration and mining.
-Michael D. McInnis is a Professional Geologist with over 30 years experience.
-Mr. McInnis is and has been a director, President and Chief Executive Officer of other public companies.
+Mr. Lazarovici has a broad range of experience in management, financial and analytical roles.
+He has over 20 years as a global metals and mining analyst and is and has been director of other public companies, and has chaired the audit committee of two other companies.
+Prior to entering the financial sector, Mr. Lazarovici spent over 14 years in the corporate sector in engineering, financial management and corporate development roles.